 Type 14a: The Neighborhood Technique

-Theory: This technique may be used when you plan on visiting the city where a prospect is based and you’d like to request an in person meeting.
-In person meetings are always beneficial, when you can look someone in the eye and gauge what they are thinking about, facial expressions, etc. In person meetings tend to materialize into revenue much faster.
-When compiling contact information for your prospects it’s always helpful to capture addresses as well so that you can leverage opportunities when you are traveling through or have other meetings in the area.
-When you offer to come to a prospect it is much harder for them to say no as there is nothing required of them to do with then make the time available.
+Theory: This technique may be used when you plan on visiting the city where a prospect is based, and you’d like to request an in-person meeting.
+In-person meetings are always beneficial when you can look someone in the eye and gauge what they are thinking about, facial expressions, etc. In-person meetings tend to materialize into revenue much faster.
+When compiling contact information for your prospects, it’s always helpful to capture addresses to leverage opportunities when you are traveling through or have other meetings in the area.
+When you offer to come to a prospect, it is much harder for them to say no as there is nothing required of them to do with then make the time available.

 Subject Line: Meet-up in town next Tuesday for coffee?

-I’m going to be in [company.city] next Tuesday for a meeting and have a few hours of downtime.
+I’m going to be in [CITY] next Tuesday for a meeting and have a few hours of downtime.